coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: case @induction_clause_list

    The tactic :n:`case` is a more basic tactic to perform case analysis without recursion.
-It behaves as :n:`elim @term` but using a case-analysis elimination principle and not a recursive one.
+It behaves like :n:`elim @term` but uses a case-analysis elimination principle rather than a recursive one.

 .. tacv:: case @term with @bindings